 Out of curiosity since I don’t have a mandolin, I made these sweet potato chips two ways: I sliced half the batch thinly with a knife (left) and the other half with a vegetable peeler (right).
 The results were equally delicious, but I must say the knife method yielded a more satisfying bite so I’d recommend this over the peeler.

-- 2 large organic sweet potatoes
+- 2 organic (~150 g each) sweet potatoes

-- 1-2 Tbsp olive oil
+- 2 Tbsp olive oil

-- pinch of salt (optional)
+- 1/4 tsp sea salt (optional)

 - Preheat oven to 250 degrees F (121 C) and position oven rack in the center of the oven.

 - Rinse and dry your sweet potatoes thoroughly and slice them as uniformly thin as possible (~1/8-1/16 inch thick slices).
 If you have a mandolin, use it.
 Otherwise, use a very sharp knife to get these uniformly thin.
 Know that chips that are too thick in parts won't crisp up all the way.
 Still delicious, just not "chip" crispiness.

 - Toss slices in a touch of olive oil to lightly coat, then sprinkle with salt.
 Lay out in a single layer on a parchment-lined baking sheet and bake for about 1 hour 30 minutes to 1 hour 45 minutes, flipping chips once at halfway point to ensure even cooking.
 I also rotated mine for more even cooking (optional but recommended).
 Note: thickness of slices will impact cooking time.
 Check at ~10 minute intervals during the second hour of cooking to ensure they aren't burning.

 - Remove once crisp and golden brown.
 Some may feel a little tender in the middle but take them out and let them rest for 10 minutes or so to crisp up before sampling.
 Serve immediately.